What is Reclaimed Water?

 Reclaimed Water Sites

-Westminster currently has 92 reclaimed water sites, which make up about 900 irrigated acres.
+Westminster currently has 120 reclaimed water sites, which make up over 1,100 irrigated acres.
 These sites can be found throughout the City in parks, golf courses, schools, sports fields, commercial properties and HOA common areas.

 For more information on reclaimed water, click the links below: